IF I DON'T USE WOOD, THAT WILL PREVENT TERMITES!

 When a home is built it usually has some sort of perimeter protection.
 When the landscaping is then done this protection can be ‘bridged’ or ‘breached’ through simple errors such as building gardens or planting trees right next to the house.
 The problem can be exacerbated by home owners or tenants putting termite food such as wood chip, untreated timber garden borders right next to the house almost daring termites to take up residence.

-Looking at the images below - I am sure you are attracted to the image on the right!?
+Looking at the images of the wood and chocolate – I am sure you are attracted to the image on the right!?
 If you are a termite looking at this, they see the wood chip in the same way you see the chocolate.
 YUMM!

 Planting trees or plants right next to your home may look nice but eventually those plants grow root systems which will grow right through any chemical protection and even breach the foundations creating a literal highway into your home.